The Silver Factory: Andy Warhol for Kids

 8 December 2007 – 13 April 2008, GoMA

-As part of the ‘Andy Warhol’ exhibition, the Children’s Art Centre spaces have been transformed into the Silver Factory especially for kids — like Andy’s famous art studio known as the Factory!
-‘The Silver Factory: Andy Warhol for Kids includes some of Warhol’s art works that will particularly appeal to children.
-These include a large-scale installation of Warhol’s Silver Clouds 1966, a selection of toy paintings displayed on Fish wallpaper and a group of early drawings.
+As part of the 'Andy Warhol' exhibition, the Children's Art Centre spaces were transformed into the Silver Factory especially for kids — like Andy's famous art studio known as the Factory!
+'The Silver Factory: Andy Warhol for Kids included some of Warhol's art works that will particularly appeal to children.
+These include a large-scale installation of Warhol's Silver Clouds 1966, a selection of toy paintings displayed on Fish wallpaper and a group of early drawings.

-‘The Silver Factory’ also includes a range of exciting, interactive activities developed to complement the works on display and to introduce children to Warhol and his world.
-Have your photograph transformed into a Warhol-style portrait and see yourself on the big screen.
-Find out more about Warhol and his art by taking the ‘Warhol’s World’ quiz and seeing his toy paintings and drawings from the 1950s.
-Look for the Andy Warhol mascot to guide you through the spaces and make sure your visit includes both the upstairs and downstairs Children’s Art Centre spaces.
+'The Silver Factory' also included a range of exciting, interactive activities developed to complement the works on display and to introduce children to Warhol and his world.
+Children could have their photograph transformed into a Warhol-style portrait and see themselves on the big screen.
+Children could find out more about Warhol and his art by taking the 'Warhol's World' quiz and see his toy paintings and drawings from the 1950s.
+An Andy Warhol mascot to guided visitors through the spaces and made sure their visit included both the upstairs and downstairs Children's Art Centre spaces.